 Make the first sentence or two compelling and captivating to get people to click

-- Research the best YouTube keywords to use to ensure your video is correctly indexed
+Research the best YouTube keywords to use to ensure your video is correctly indexed

-- If your video is long, consider placing time codes in your description to help users jump to their areas of interest
+If your video is long, consider placing time codes in your description to help users jump to their areas of interest

-- Add links to products showcased, your social channels or website as you wish
+Add links to products showcased, your social channels, or website as you wish

-- Don't forget to credit any music you've used here
+Don't forget to credit any music you've used here

 So, now we've got the basics down, let's move on to some top tips for getting your metadata just right:

-- Do not spam
+1. Do not spam

 Irrelevant keywords will not do you any favors in the long run.
 Using a popular search term such as 'funny cat' when actually it's a video of you unboxing your product will simply irritate your viewers.
 You'll get more views, but for shorter durations, and that will hurt not only your ranking but also your reputation.
 The people you want to draw in with your YouTube meta should be those who are genuinely interested in your videos, as these are the people who will share, comment and interact with you.

-- Don't put tags in the description
+2. Don't put tags in the description

-YouTube have given you a place to put your tags, and that's not in the description area of your meta.
+YouTube has given you a place to put your tags, and that's not in the description area of your meta.
 Placing tags in the description area is known as tag stuffing and can lead to videos being removed or penalized.

-- Update regularly
+3. Update regularly

 YouTube meta is not a static thing.
-Trends change, search statistics fluctuate, and the needs of your viewers alters as time goes on.
+Trends change, search statistics fluctuate, and the needs of your viewers alter as time goes on.
 For this reason, you should look to update your meta from time to time, at least once every six months or so.
 Re-research your keywords and optimize for today's trending search terms.